ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/178adbed-25c4-453a-9a12-2071bdf207bd)

-Systemd - is a linux initialization and units manager[1].
-It controls how system is booted.
-It uses `unit` astraction to manage resources.
+`systemd` is a Linux initialization and unit manager.
+It controls how the system is booted and uses the `unit` abstraction to manage resources.

-Systemd initialized system using `target units`.
-Target is usually run level, but not all targets are runlevels.
-Unit called `default.target` is a default run-level configured in system and it is symlink to `boot.target`.
+`systemd` initializes the system using `target` units.
+A target is usually a run level, but not all targets are run levels.
+The unit called `default.target` is the default run level configured in the system, and it is a symlink to `boot.target`.

 ![image](https://github.com/user-attachments/assets/a47c4084-a88c-45b1-a01e-00bbd5aed532)

-Unit refers to any resource that the system knows how to operate on and manage.
-There are several unit categories[2]:
+A `unit` refers to any resource that the system knows how to operate and manage.
+There are several `unit` categories:

 ```
 - .service: A service unit describes how to manage a service or application on the server.
 This will include how to start or stop the service, under which circumstances it should be automatically started, and the dependency and ordering information for related software.